xizou/NIPGD/README.md

 # NIPGD
-An example code of NIPGD scheme.
+An example code of Non-Intrusive Proper Generalized Decomposition (NIPGD) scheme.
+PGD is one of the approaches for model order reduction.
+See [Chinesta 2013](http://doi.org/10.1007/s11831-013-9080-x).

 ## Requirements